barchart/alerting-service-public/docs/content/concepts/security.md

 #### Token Signing Secrets

-Each environment uses different algorithms and signing secrets.
+Each environment uses different cryptographic algorithms and signing secrets.

 **Demo Environment:**

 Since the _demo_ environment is intended for testing and evaluation purposes only, the secret is intentionally publicized (see below).
-Data saved in the _demo_ environment can be viewed and manipulated by anyone.
+Data saved to the _demo_ environment can be viewed and manipulated by anyone.
 Do not store sensitive data in the _demo_ environment.

 * Hostname:```alerts-management-demo.barchart.com```
 * Port: ```443```